Carnaby Street

 • Explore a diverse range of restaurants from around the world at Kingly Court, the al fresco dining hub whose three storeys surround an open-air courtyard.
 A must for all foodies!

 • Browse over thirty independent shops in Newburgh Quarter: from jeans to ties, from sportswear to vinyl records, there’s something for everyone.
-And when you need refreshment, savour a pint of real ale in the Shakespeare’s Head, a traditional pub once owned by relatives of the famous playwright.
+And when you need refreshment, savour a pint of real ale in Shakespeare’s Head, a traditional pub once owned by relatives of the famous playwright.

 What to See and Do